 - G Demonstrate understanding of basic principles and standards involved in organizing information such as classification and controlled vocabulary systems, cataloging systems, metadata schemas or other systems for making information accessible to a particular clientele.

 - H Demonstrate proficiency in identifying, using, and evaluating current and emerging information and communication technologies.

 - Carlson, S., Lampert, C., Melvin, D., & Washington, A. (2020).
 Linked data for the perplexed librarian.
-Chicago, IL: ALA Editions.
+ALA Editions.
 Available as free eBook through King Library

 The standard SJSU School of Information Grading Scale is utilized for all iSchool courses:

 |94 to 96||A minus|